Kingdom of Eastern Georgia: Military operations

 The territory of the Caucasus, and as part of it the Kingdom of Georgia itself, became the scene of war between Hulegu and the Khan of the Golden Horde Berke in the following years.
 David Ulu provided his support for the conflict between the Il-Khanate and the Golden Horde in 1263–1265.
 In 1263, King David's troops participated in the defense of the Siba fortress against the Golden Horde.
 In 1265, his troops, as the vanguard of the Ilkhanate army, defeated Berke and pushed his troops out of Shirvan.
 As Hulegu died in the same year, Berke began to prepare a major offensive.
 The following year, his army penetrated into Georgia, but the offensive was abruptly stopped due to the death of the khan in the vicinity of Tbilisi.

 In 1270, David Ulu led Georgian and Armenian troops in support of the Mongol Abaqa against Tekuder, who had found refuge in Western Georgia.

 Demetrius II participated to all Mongol campaigns from 1275 to 1281.
-In 1277, 3000 Georgians founght with the Mongols against the Mamluk Sultanate of Egypt in the battle of Abulistan.
+In 1277, 3,000 Georgians fought with the Mongols against the Mamluk Sultanate of Egypt in the battle of Abulistan.
 Georgian troops were present in great number at the Second Battle of Homs (1281).

 In 1284, Georgian and Armenian troops had to participate in the dynastic conflict between the Il-Khanate ruler Tekuder and Arghun, with troops under the Vicery of Georgia Alinaq Noyan and under Tekuder himself.

 The relationship was tumultuous: in 1289, King Demetrius II was executed by the Mongols, at the instigation of Khutlubuga.
 His son, the future David VIII, had to participate in the Mongol invasion of Anatolia in 1291–1292.